 Appendix B includes a summary of the benefit provisions for the SPRBT.
-The only change in the benefit provisions since the preceding valuation was to the COLA calculation methodology described below.
-Also, There are no ancillary benefits-e.g., cost of living benefits-that are currently provided by a source independent of the SPRBT but that might be deemed a liability of the SPRBT if continued beyond the availability of funding by the current funding source.
+There were no changes in the benefit provisions since the preceding valuation.
+There are no ancillary benefits-e.g., cost of living benefits-that are currently provided by a source independent of the SPRBT but that might be deemed a liability of the SPRBT if continued beyond the availability of funding by the current funding source.

 The COLA provided to retired members is contingent on the investment performance, the annual change in the CPI-U, and funded status of the System.
 The amount of the COLA is determined based on 50% of the plan's five-year average investment rate of return minus 5.5% and will range from zero to 4.0%, and 50% of the lesser of 3% or last year's CPI-U increase for a total maximum increase of 3.50%.
-In the prior valuation, it was based solely on the investment return resulting in an increase in the assumed COLA from 2.0% to 2.2%.
-This calculation produces a 0.94% COLA for Calendar Year 2016.
-The COLA will be limited and this limit will be indexed annually to increase in the same manner as COLAs, with the known values of \$25,000 for 2014, \$25,168 for 2015, and \$25,855 for 2016, and \$26,098 for 2017.
+This calculation produces a 0.74% COLA for Calendar Year 2017.
+The COLA will be limited and this limit will be indexed annually to increase in the same manner as COLAs, with the known values of \$25,000 for 2014, \$25,168 for 2015, and \$25,855 for 2016, \$26,098 for 2017, and \$26,291 for 2018.

 Furthermore, the COLA will be suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%; however, an interim COLA will be granted in four-year intervals while the COLA is suspended rather than every fifth year.
-The first interim COLA may begin January 1, 2018.
+The first interim COLA may begin January 1, 2017.
 Also, for current retirees and beneficiaries retired on or before July 1, 2015 the \$25,000 cap will be increased to \$30,000 (indexed) for any COLA payable based on the every fourth year provision.